NativeScript/functional-tests-core/docs/settings.md

 Automatically set to true if debugger session is detected.
 Also set to true if explicitly set to `true` in config file.

-#### Android specific settings @runtime
+#### Android specific mobileSettings @runtime

-Those settings are reached through settings.android.*, for example `settings.android.defaultActivity`
+Those mobileSettings are reached through mobileSettings.android.*, for example `mobileSettings.android.defaultActivity`

 **defaultActivity**
 Default launchable activity of app under test.
 It is auto-detected from installation files.

-#### iOS specific settings @runtime
+#### iOS specific mobileSettings @runtime

-Those settings are reached through settings.ios.*, for example `settings.android.xCode8ConfigFile`
+Those mobileSettings are reached through mobileSettings.ios.*, for example `mobileSettings.android.xCode8ConfigFile`

 **xCode8ConfigFile**
 This file will be auto-generated at `{$project.root}/resources/xcode/xcode8config.xcconfig`